henesy/runez/spec.md

 ## Archive format

-The archive file is binary and consists of an index of characters and their positions starting from 0 packed in the form:
+The archive file is little-endian binary and consists of an index of characters and their positions starting from 0 packed in the form:

-	[null][null][uint8 # positions][rune][uint8 position(s)…]
+	[null][uint8 # positions][rune][uint8 position(s)…]

 such as:

-	\0\0 2 a 0 3
+	\0 2 a 0 3
-	\0\0 3 Z 9 212 9087
+	\0 3 Z 9 212 9087
-	\0\0 2 ß 31 123121
+	\0 2 ß 31 123121
-	\0\0 4 д 2 32 57 86545
+	\0 4 д 2 32 57 86545

 The runes are valid utf-8 and the positions are uint8 integers.

-Two nulls are used so null characters may be compressed.

-When a null is encountered, the decompressor should read ahead one rune to check for a second null and start a new rune entry if a second null is found.

 ## Algorithm